-- Mother holds her first infant in the cradle position with the head supported by her forearm and their body across her lap. - Position the other infant so that the body is parallel to their sibling and their head is supported by her other hand and arm.
+- Mother holds the first infant in the cradle position with the head supported by the mother's forearm and their body across the mother's lap. - Position the other infant so that the body is parallel to their sibling and their head is supported by the mother's other hand and arm.